bhavanat12/Boolean-retrieval/Readme.txt

-Bhavana Talluri
-S20170010025
-Assignment 1
-11:55PM 09-09-2019

 ASSUMPTIONS:

 1. The path is set for the files in my local machine.
-To run it on a different system, just the lines 42 and 44 needs to be edited.
+To run it on a different system, just the lines 44 and 46 needs to be edited.

 2. Since my code is running on a MacOs, I have explicitly put a condition to not consider the hidden files - . , .. , .DS_Store.